- Taking in a lake view over a traditional pub lunch

 F) Single room option (may be available if required)

 G) Entrance fees to cultural or historical sites and visitor centres

 The lowdown on electric bikes

-Here are three good reasons why you should give e-biking a go in 2022 - and bust a few of the most persistent e-bike myths...
+Here are three good reasons why you should give e-biking a go - and bust a few of the most persistent e-bike myths...

 Our expert's guide to the Lake District

 The ability to explore it by bike has always enabled us to escape to its lesser-visited wonders...

 That is what life is about and our cycling holidays are packed with these moments that we know you can't get enough of...